pikax/swgoh/readme.md

 ## Motivation

-With TB just released, this library provides easy way to get data from [swgoh.gg](https://swgoh.gg)
+With TB just released, this library provides easy way to get data from [swgoh.gg][swgoh]

 ## Installation